William Wesley

 William Sydney Wesley (born August 14, 1964) is the Executive Vice President – Senior Basketball Advisor for the New York Knicks.
 He is a former American consultant for Creative Artists Agency.
 Known as "World Wide Wes" or simply "Wes," Wesley is noted for his relationships with numerous high-profile NBA players and team owners, college basketball head coaches and their agents.
 Considered by many observers within the industry as a power broker and one of the most influential men in the business side of basketball, he forged those strong ties without being associated with any business entity.

-He is associated with many of the league's most prominent players, including Richard Hamilton, and Allen Iverson.
+He has been associated with many of the league's most prominent players, including Richard Hamilton, and Allen Iverson.
 Wesley is a longtime client of Iverson and LeBron James's agent, the Philadelphia attorney Leon Rose.

 One of hip hop's biggest contemporary artists, Drake, gives Wesley a shout out on his popular diss track Back to Back, stating "I learned the game from William Wesley, you could never check me," (the first verse in the song) exposing Wesley to a new audience.
 Wes was also referenced in Jay-Z's verse in the song Pound Cake / Paris Morton Music 2.
 Shaquille O'Neal references Wesley in his song "LaVar Ball Diss Track".